warren-bank/mirror-XMail-mail-server/Readme.txt

 	Added a feature that makes usable the new POP3LINKS.TAB fetching option by masquerading incoming recipient.
 This can be done by replacing the domain part or by adding a constant string to the To: address ( see  POP3LINKS.TAB section ).
+Date 02-11-2000		0.64
+	Added permissions to mailing list users ( see MLUSERS.TAB section ).
+This enable You to have read only users as long as read/write users.
+	This is implemented by adding a new extra field to MLUSERS.TAB to store permissions ( "R" or "RW" ).
+	The lack of this extra field ( old MLUSERS.TAB files ) will be interpreted as "RW".
+	The command "mluseradd" has been extended to hold the new permission parameter ( see section "XMail admin protocol" ).
+	Added a new CTRL command  "frozlist"  to list files that are in frozen status ( see section "XMail admin protocol" ).
+	Fixed a bug in the new masquerading feature of XMail ( POP3LINKS.TAB ).
+	Fixed a bug that makes XMail crashes when a mail loop condition is detected.
+	Removed the strict RFC compliant check on messages.